jlinefake/ai-orchestrator/DEVELOPMENT.md

 A desktop application for managing multiple AI CLI instances (Claude, Gemini, OpenAI) with hierarchical supervision, cross-instance communication, and a scalable UI supporting 10,000+ instances.

-## Current Status: Phase 1 MVP Complete ✅
+## Current Status: Phase 2 Complete, Phase 3 In Progress

-The foundational architecture is in place and compiles successfully.
+The foundational architecture is in place with hierarchical supervision implemented.

 ### What's Built